Discovery Call

 In their eagerness to close, most sales reps fail to focus on a crucial part of the sales process - the unassuming discovery call.
 They assume that they can wing it.
 After all, how hard can it be to ask a couple of questions to the client, right?

-The expert salesperson knows that closing calls do not happen without asking the right discovery questions early on in the sales process.
+Expert salespeople know that closing calls do not happen without asking the right discovery questions early on in the sales process.

 You need to ask the best questions to uncover sales obstacles, reveal pain points and true motivations of clients, determine product fit, and build anticipation and excitement for your product.